You are now leaving the Lilly Medical website

 - hazard ratio of 0.57, representing a 43% reduction in the risk of progression or death.2

-Figure 4 description: The Kaplan-Meier curve displays estimates of progression-free survival for all patients that received imlunestrant in combination with abemaciclib or imlunestrant alone in EMBER-3.
-With 114 and 149 events out of 213 and 213 patients, respectively, median progression-free survival was 9.4 months for patients in the imlunestrant plus abemaciclib combination group vs 5.5 months for those in the imlunestrant alone group.
+Figure 4 description: The Kaplan-Meier curve displays estimates of progression-free survival for all patients that received imlunestrant in combination with abemaciclib or imlunestrant monotherapy in EMBER-3.
+With 114 and 149 events out of 213 and 213 patients, respectively, median progression-free survival was 9.4 months for patients in the imlunestrant plus abemaciclib combination group vs 5.5 months for those in the imlunestrant monotherapy group.
 The improvement in progression-free survival with the combination treatment was significant with a hazard ratio equal to 0.57 and 95% confidence interval of 0.44 to 0.73 resulting in a p value of <.001.

 Abbreviations: HR = hazard ratio; PFS = progression-free survival.